spotify/cassandra-medusa/docs/restore-setup.md

 sudo pip3 install git+https://radovanz@ghe.spotify.net/data-bye/medusa.git@radovanz/CASS-68 --upgrade
 ```

+Install medusa for restore on the new restore machines for example from basesusers.

-Get the restore maping, for example from basesusers:
+Get the restore mapping, for example from basesusers:
 ```
 hecuba2-cli show-restore-mapping --source-role readaheadcass --target-role readaheadcassrestore
 ```